 Black hat SEO

-Black hat SEO refers to methods or strategies that are risky.
-While black hat SEO tactics might work, they often go against search engine guidelines and can hurt your business.
+Black hat SEO comprises methods or strategies that are risky.
+While they might work, they often go against search engine guidelines and can hurt your business.

 - Link farms – A collection of sites that link to a target page for the sole purpose of improving SEO